Abdullah of Saudi Arabia: Sons

 Abdullah had thirty-six children, sixteen of whom are male.
 His eldest son, Mutaib, died at a young age.
 His second eldest son, Prince Khalid, was deputy commander of the Saudi Arabian National Guard West until 1992.
 His third son, Prince Mutaib, is former commander and former minister of the National Guard.
 Prince Mishaal was governor of the Makkah Province between 2013 and 2015.
-Prince Abdulaziz was the king's former Syria adviser and was deputy foreign affairs minister from 2011 to 2015.
+Prince Abdulaziz was the King's former Syria adviser and was deputy foreign affairs minister from 2011 to 2015.
 Prince Faisal was the head of the Saudi Arabian Red Crescent Society.
 Abdullah's seventh son, Prince Turki, was a pilot in the Royal Saudi Air Force and served as governor of the Riyadh Province from 2014 to 2015).
 His youngest son, Prince Bandar, was born in 1999, when Abdullah was about 75 years old.

 In October 2015, King Abdullah's son Prince Majid was arrested in Los Angeles on suspicion of "forcing oral copulation", amid allegations that he had been unlawfully imprisoning, threatening, sexually harassing, and assaulting employees while under the influence of cocaine and alcohol.
 He was released on bail, and felony charges were dropped for lack of evidence; a civil suit filed by three housekeepers continued.
-Another son, Mohammed, is married to Nouf bint Nayef, a daughter of the Prince Nayef and Maha bint Mohammed Al Sudairi.
+Another son, Mohammed, is married to Nouf bint Nayef, a daughter of Prince Nayef bin Abdulaziz and Maha bint Mohammed Al Sudairi.